mnott/pytp/README.md

+# pytp

-# PyTP - Python Tape Backup Utility
+PyTP - Python Tape Backup Utility

 PyTP is a comprehensive Python-based CLI utility for tape backup operations.
 It's designed to interface with various tape drives (tested with HP LTO-6 and LTO-9 drives, and the MSL2024 tape library) and provides a range of functions from basic tape manipulations to complex backup strategies.

 ## Features